ahmadalkawasmeh/Scrabble/README.md

 - Blank tiles, earning the player zero points but allowing the player to select any letter from the alphabet to place on the board
 - AI functionality that allows an AI player to place a word, swap letters, or pass their turn
 - The menu bar above the game currently includes functionality to start a new game, or to quit the current game
+- The number of players is now an option selected at the beginning of the game (supports 2-4 players)

 # Known Issues